plasmacel/makekit/MANUAL.md

 ## Build types

-Currently the following `BUILD_TYPE` values are available:
+Currently the following default `BUILD_TYPE`s are available:

 - `debug` - Debug
 - `release` - Release
 - `release-debuginfo` - RelWithDebInfo, i.e. Release with debug information
 - `release-minsize` - MinSizeRel, i.e. Release with minimal binary size

-Custom build types will be available in the future.
+Custom build types are also available and can be configured in `custom_builds.cmake`.

 ## Commands